lu96-wow/racket-tui/README.md

 config system had libncurses/w

-use install_help_lib.sh build help lib
+use build_help_lib.sh and install_help_lib.sh to build and install c help lib

 then can go to 演示示例 look example code